h-milz/wireless-gk/README.md

 In the past.
 I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
 They provide good quality at a decent price, and together with their partner [LCSC.com](https://www.lcsc.com/) they have some 100,000 common parts in stock.
 (No I am not affiliated, just a satisfied customer.)
 They will not assemble the ESP32-C5 module, the ADC, the DAC, or the GK socket, though, simply because they usually don't have any in stock.
 While the ESP module and the GK socket are easy to solder for someone with good soldering experience, the ADC and DAC have a super small QFN case which can be a challenge if you're not used to working with small SMD parts.

 I'm not going to make any attempt to commercialize something.
 Instead, everything will be open source (schematics, PCB layouts, codes, ...) and hopefully community developed and supported.
-Which does not mean that a group of dedicated people could not build and ship small batches of devices at cost price, plus support contracts for pro users, as long as the prerequisites of the [LICENSE](LICENSE) are observed.
-If you want to participate, please be familiar with the ESP-IDF and Github.
+Which does not mean that a group of dedicated people could not build and ship small batches of devices at cost price, plus support contracts for pro users, as long as the prerequisites of the [LICENSE](COPYING) are observed.
+If you want to participate, please be familiar with the ESP-IDF, git, and Github.

 There is one more issue to **commercial distribution**.
 Although the individual ESP32 modules and dev boards are FCC and CE certified, marketing a compound device using such a module requires **certification** of the whole device, which can be time-consuming and extremely costly (which presumably killed the previously mentioned solution).
 Should I ever ship pre-built (and fully tested!) devices, then they will be preassembled kits without ESP module and LiIon battery, but with comprehensive instructions how to complete the device.
 The final steps involve purchasing the appropriate ESP modules and a battery, flash the modules using your computer and a USB cable, plug them in the printed circuit boards, plug the battery in the sender, and you should be ready to go.
 If anyone has a simpler idea, feel free to comment!
+Ah yes, and 3D printed cases would be nifty.

 ## Sequence of Events